dunyarahim/ai-customer-support-bot/README.md

 ```

 ## Example Use Case
-- E-commerce businesses can use this to answer frequent questions related to shipping, refunds, and product information.
+- Online businesses can use this to answer frequent questions related to shipping, refunds, and product information.

 ## Requirements
 Flask==2.3.2